rust-embedded/discovery/microbit/src/10-punch-o-meter/gravity-is-up.md

 What happens here is that the accelerometer is measuring the *proper acceleration* of the board not the acceleration *you* are observing.
-This proper acceleration is the acceleration of the board as seen from a observer that's in free fall.
-An observer that's in free fall is moving toward the center of the the Earth with an acceleration of `1g`; from its point of view the board is actually moving upwards (away from the center of the Earth) with an acceleration of `1g`.
+This proper acceleration is the acceleration of the board as seen from an observer that's in free fall.
+An observer that's in free fall is moving toward the center of the Earth with an acceleration of `1g`; from its point of view the board is actually moving upwards (away from the center of the Earth) with an acceleration of `1g`.
 And that's why the proper acceleration is pointing up.
 This also means that if the board was in free fall, the accelerometer would report a proper acceleration of zero.
 Please, don't try that at home.